BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 ### Debugging Extras

-Now with Babylon.js v4.2, you have a few more options to debug a skeleton with.
-We now have incorporated additional bone views, to help visualize the position of the bones which are accessible through the same means as explained in the above sections Inspector link.
-Additionally two new methods to construct ShaderMaterials for both a skeleton map and assigned bone weights.
+Starting with Babylon.js v4.2, you have a few more options to debug a skeleton with.
+We now have incorporated additional bone views, to help visualize the position of the bones which are accessible through the same means as explained in the above sections' Inspector link.
+Additionally two new methods have been added to construct ShaderMaterials for both a skeleton map and assigned bone weights.

 #### New Viewer Info

-There are some requirements to take into consideration when trying to use the new view modes for the skeleton viewer.
+There are some requirements to take into consideration when trying to use the view modes for the skeleton viewer.
 First the SkeletonViewer class accepts a new constructor argument of options that will dictate the visual look of the debug mesh.
-Through this new argument you have a bunch of new options to configure the outcome, this is not a require parameter and if omitted the debug mesh will be the classic lines system.
+Through this new argument there a bunch of new options to configure the outcome.
+Note that this is not a required parameter and if omitted then the debug mesh will use classic lines system.

-There are some differences in with the new views then how the old lines view functions.
-With the old method for each bone per frame the points are updated and the line system is redrawn with its buffer being updated all of which happens on the CPU.
-The new views are a unified mesh that match the matrices of the skeleton system, which require some impact at creation to properly create the buffers, but once done is in theory offers more performance and less impact as it is handle after inception by the GPU.
-Keep in mind to make sure your skeleton has proper restPose Matrices bound and updated otherwise the debug mesh will fail to position it's self correctly.
+There are some differences in with the new views from how the old lines view functioned.
+With the old method, for each bone per frame the points are updated and the line system is redrawn with its buffer being updated (all of which happens on the CPU).
+The new views are a unified mesh that match the matrices of the skeleton system.
+There is some impact at creation time to properly create the buffers, but once that is done it offers more performance and less impact as it is handled after inception by the GPU.
+Keep in mind to make sure your skeleton has proper restPose Matrices bound and updated, otherwise the debug mesh will fail to position itself correctly.

 ```javascript
 let skeletonView = new BABYLON.Debug.SkeletonViewer(